 It is a condition of import that the used machinery arrives in a clean state.
 If the machinery has not been cleaned to the required standards AQIS have the power to order additional cleaning at an approved premises or if the machinery arrives in a highly contaminated state (large amounts of soil and organic matter detected on the machinery), to order the re-export from Australia of the contaminated machinery.
-Both are done at the expense of the importer.

-AQIS defines ‘clean’ as free of quarantine risk material and has a zero tolerance policy for any contamination from soil or plant material.
+Bio security defines ‘clean’ as free of quarantine risk material and has a zero tolerance policy for any contamination from soil or plant material.
 It is the importer's responsibility to ensure the machinery arrives in a clean condition and the requirements of any applicable import permit are strictly adhered to.